BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

  was a success or a failure.

-RUNNING is returned by __asynchronous__ nodes when their execution is not completed and they needs more time to return a valid result.
+RUNNING is returned by __asynchronous__ nodes when their execution is not completed and they need more time to return a valid result.

 __Asynchronous nodes can be halted__.